skythefoxx/cupcakKeLanguageForIOS6/README.md

 # DISCLAIMER:
-THIS WAS TESTED ON AN IPHONE 3GS RUNNING IOS 6.1.3 THIS HAS NOT BEEN TESTED ON ANY OTHER DEVCE SO I AM NOT RESPONSIBLE IF YOU LOSE DATA OR BRICK YOUR DEVICE!!
+THIS WAS TESTED ON BOTH AN IPHONE 3GS RUNNING IOS 6.1.3 AND AN IPOD TOUCH 4TH GEN RUNNING IOS 6.1.6 THIS HAS NOT BEEN TESTED ON ANY OTHER DEVICE SO I AM NOT RESPONSIBLE IF YOU LOSE DATA OR BRICK YOUR DEVICE!!
 INSTALL AT YOUR OWN RISK!!